xrazis/haris.razis.com/content/posts/balkan-tet.md

 {{< figure src="/blog/balkan-tet/PXL_20240604_091839484.jpg" attr="The Tenere is up and running!"
 align=center link="/blog/balkan-tet/PXL_20240604_091839484.jpg" target="_blank" >}}

-We decided to go to Elbassan for the night, which was a 4-hour drive from where we were.
-After a quick coffee stop at Berat, we arrived at Elbassan and toured their beautiful old city.
+We decided to head to Elbassan for the night, a 4-hour drive from our location.
+After a brief coffee stop in Berat, we arrived in Elbassan and explored its beautiful old city.
 The fourth day we had planned to do 250km and spend the night somewhere close the border, so we could enter Montenegro the next morning.
 So we thought.

 {{< figure src="/blog/balkan-tet/IMG_2923.jpg" attr="Albania does not have food-rich bakeries like we do..."